conan-io/docs/developing_packages/editable_packages.rst

 .. code-block:: bash

     $ git clone https://github.com/conan-io/examples.git
-    $ cd features/editable/cmake

-Here a developer is creating the app ``hello`` but at the same time they want to work on ``say/0.1@user/channel`` library which is tightly coupled to the app.
+In the project `examples/features/editable/cmake` a developer is creating the app ``hello`` but at the same time they want to work on ``say/0.1@user/channel`` library which is tightly coupled to the app.

 The package ``say/0.1@user/channel`` is already working, the developer has the sources in a local folder and they are using whatever method to build and develop locally and can perform